 The diagnosis is based on symptoms, on information gleaned from the poisoned person and bystanders, and sometimes on blood and urine tests.

-Drugs should always be kept in original child-proof containers and kept out of the reach of children.
+Drugs should always be stored in original child-proof containers and kept out of the reach of children.

-Treatment consists of supporting the person, preventing additional absorption of the poison, and sometimes increasing elimination of the poison.
+Treatments include supporting the person's body functions, preventing additional absorption of the poison, increasing elimination of the poison, and sometimes giving a specific antidote.

 Poisoning is the most common cause of nonfatal accidents in the home.
 Young children, because of curiosity and a tendency to explore, are particularly vulnerable to accidental poisoning in the home, as are older people, often due to confusion about their drugs.
+Because children often share found pills and substances, siblings and playmates may also have been poisoned.
 Also vulnerable to accidental poisoning are hospitalized people (by drug errors) and industrial workers (by exposure to toxic chemicals).

 Poisoning may also be a deliberate attempt to commit murder or suicide.
 Most adults who attempt suicide by poisoning take more than one drug and also consume alcohol.
 Poisoning may be used to disable a person (for example, to rape or rob them).
-Rarely, parents with a psychiatric disorder poison their children to cause illness and thus gain medical attention (a disorder called factitious disorder imposed on another).
+Rarely, parents with a psychiatric disorder poison their children to cause illness and thus gain medical attention (a disorder called factitious disorder imposed on another Factitious Disorder Imposed on Another Factitious disorder imposed on another is falsifying or producing symptoms of a physical or psychologic disorder in another person.
+It is usually done by caregivers (typically parents) to someone... read more previously called Munchausen syndrome by proxy).

 The symptoms caused by poisoning depend on the poison, the amount taken, and the age and underlying health of the person who takes it.
 Some poisons are not very potent and cause problems only with prolonged exposure or repeated ingestion of large amounts.
 Other poisons are so potent that just a drop on the skin can cause severe symptoms.